William Goebel Dolly Face doll mold 521, kid body, 21" tall

 objects were marked with a triangle

-and quarter moon symbol, after 1900 they began using a crown above
+and half moon symbol, after 1900 they began using a crown above

 the WG initials, as shown below.
 Goebel also supplied